GabyUnalaq/UNI_MultiAgents_Project/README.md

-# SMA_Project
+# SMA proiect
-This project implements an _ with the purpose of _.
-It uses _ agents.
+This project implements a system that takes messages from a graphical interface using 5 BDI agents.
 It is implemented using Jade (Java).

 # Team
  - Dumitru Diana-Maria